Keeping Our Community Healthy

 Wellness Education and Additional Services

 - Wellness Break Videos a series of videos to practice mindfulness, learn how to do creative wellness activities, engage in yoga and more.

 - Student Wellness Newsletter is a monthly newsletter with upcoming wellness events, involvement opportunities and educational activities

 - Upcoming Events new additions every month, all are FREE for students

 - Paid and unpaid internship opportunities

 - Request educational programs for your classroom, RSO, chapter, team or other group

 By creating and sharing digital materials, UD Protect the Flock Student Wellbeing Ambassadors will help reduce their peers’ risk of COVID-19 infection by encouraging student engagement in protective factors (such as mask wearing), self-advocacy (such as sticking to party-size limits), and other UD community health efforts (such as completing the daily symptom checker).
-Click the button below to learn more about the program and apply for this PAID position.
+Click the button below to learn more about the program.

 Improve Your Wellness